Stratus RASP Tools

 You can use the defaults as provided in the BlipSpot creator (and in the example above), however there are some parameters that can be amended to provide different output.
 Note that these are case sensitive so be careful that they are exactly as below in lower case.

-You can also use latitude and longitude:
+You should use latitude and longitude:

 Or you can pull the data set as XML or JSON: